ychamanova/podcast-away/README.md

 2. Local Storage
 <p>
 Initially, application loads podcasts from the remote API.
 User can drag and drop podcasts to save them on their local machine.
-They get saved in the local storage on the browser as a JSOn string element under the key "podcasts".
+They get saved in the local storage on the browser as a JSON string element under the key "podcasts".
 </p>
 <p>
 The state of the application is stored in podcastSlice.js with the help of the Redux library.